amogh-assertai/kitting_station_v2/docs/frd/FRD_LIVE_KITTING_ACTIVITIES.md

   kits — it does not keep counting after the activity is effectively done.
 - **Order / Kit name / EDP** — read-only summary.
-- **"See current settings"** — opens a modal (built this round) showing a fresh-from-the-database snapshot of this activity's own running
+- **"See current settings"** — opens a modal showing a fresh-from-the- database snapshot of this activity's own running configuration: kit info, and per camera — current kit index, camera lock state, green-sound toggle state, every configured part with its alert flags, the neglect list, and the Camera Alert Configuration master switches.
+  **A round after this modal was first built, it was extended to also show the activity's Table Settings snapshot** — Audio Settings (per
-  configuration: kit info, and per camera — current kit index, camera lock state, green-sound toggle state, every configured part with its alert flags, the neglect list, and the Camera Alert Configuration master switches. **Always reads the LIVE ACTIVITY's own snapshot, not the kit's master configuration** — the two can differ (see "Editing a kit while it's running," below) and this is specifically meant to show what THIS run is actually using right now.
+  slot: filename and whether it's enabled), Expected Client IPs, and Push Notification settings (emails and each notification type's enabled state, with its threshold % where applicable). **Always reads the LIVE ACTIVITY's own snapshot, never the master configuration tables** — for both kit config and Table Settings, the running snapshot can differ from what's currently saved in Configuration (see "Editing a kit while it's running" and "Editing Table Settings while a kit is running," below), and this modal is specifically meant to show what THIS run is actually using right now.
 Re-fetched fresh from the database every time the button is clicked — never cached from a previous open or from the page's own initial load.

 ### Per-camera panels (Cam 1 left, Cam 2 right)